 Remedies for aerophagia

-The most common gastrointestinal complication that causes negative effects on our health is “gas” or wind.
-Most of the gases that are produced in the intestine are due to the air that we ingest (aerophagia).
-It is also naturally produced by the bacteria in the intestinal flora.
-Our body produces several litres of gas every day.
-Although we have enough mechanisms to remove and absorb all of the surplus gas, sometimes this digestive balance can be disturbed.
+The most common gastrointestinal complication that causes negative effects on our health is stomach gas.
+Did you know that our body produces several litres of gas every day?
+Although we count on enough mechanisms to remove and absorb excess gas, sometimes the so-called ‘Digestive balance’ can be disturbed.

-Gases are most commonly manifested as tympanites.
+Gases manifest most commonly as tympanites.
 This is when classic problems arise, such as abdominal distension or bloating, belching, flatulence (release of gas from colon), abdominal pain and cramps.

-- Most people produce more gas after food and less when they are sleeping.
+- Most people produce more gas after meals and less while they are sleeping.

-- Several conditions, such as pregnancy, some surgical procedures or general aging can cause changes in the pelvic muscles, which control the release of gases.
+- Pregnancy, some surgeries or general ageing can lead to changes in the activity of pelvic muscles, which control the release of gas.

-- Some disorders, such as acute and chronic constipation, irritable colon, lactose intolerance, gastric ulcers or Crohn’s disease can also cause excessive gases.
+- Some disorders, such as acute and chronic constipation, irritable bowel syndrome, lactose intolerance, gastritis, gastric ulcers or Crohn’s disease can also involve gas accumulation.

-- Everyone is aware that there are many foods that can cause gas when we eat them, such as:
+- Everyone is aware that there are many foods that can cause gas when eaten, such as:

 - Legumes: kidney beans, chickpeas, lentils, broad beans and peas.